Lucas Veen

-Lucas Veen (born 23 November 2003) is a field hockey player from the Netherlands.
+Lucas Veen (born 23 November 2003) is a Dutch field hockey player who plays as a midfielder for Hoofdklasse club Bloemendaal and the Netherlands national team.

 Personal life

 Lucas Veen was born and raised in Zeist, Netherlands.
 He comes from a hockey playing family, with his mother and father, Suzan and Stephan all playing international field hockey for the Netherlands.

 He is sponsored by Ritual Hockey.

-Career
+Club career

-Domestic league
+Veen spent his entire youth career at Schaerweijde.
+In 2021, he switched to HGC and started playing in the Hoofdklasse.
+After three years, when HGC was relegated from the Hoofdklasse, he moved to Bloemendaal.

-In the Dutch national league, the Hoofdklasse, Veen represents Bloemendaal.
-He also previously represented HGC.
+International career

 Under–21

 Veen made his international debut at under–21 level.
 He made his first appearances for the Netherlands U–21 team in 2023, at the FIH Junior World Cup in Kuala Lumpur.
 During the tournament he scored once, helping the team to a fifth-place finish.

 In 2024 he won his first and only medal with the squad, taking home silver at the EuroHockey U–21 Championship in Terrassa.

 Oranje

 Veen received his first call–up to the Oranje in 2024.
 He earned his first senior international cap during a match against Belgium in Amsterdam, during the sixth season of the FIH Pro League.